libsemigroups/libsemigroups_pybind11/docs/source/api/fpsemi-examples.rst

    :returns: List[Tuple[List[int], List[int]]]

    :raises RuntimeError: if ``n < 4``
-   :raises RuntimeError: if the author-index combination is invalid
+   :raises RuntimeError: if ``val`` is not one of the combinations of authors listed above (modulo order of author)

    .. _10.1017/CBO9781139237253: https://doi.org/10.1017/CBO9781139237253
    .. _10.1007/978-1-84800-281-4: https://doi.org/10.1007/978-1-84800-281-4